Intimate Partner Sexual Assault

-We have represented hundreds of women and provided consultations to more than 1000 potential victims.
-One thing we know is that victims of sexual assault by an intimate partner may be apprehensive to taking action after the attack, struggling between:
+We have represented hundreds of women and provided consultations to more than 1,000 potential victims.
+One thing we know is that victims of sexual assault by an intimate partner may be apprehensive to take action after the attack, struggling between:

 When children are involved and taking action against the perpetrator could disrupt their lives, the situation becomes even more delicate and complex.
 Sadly, waiting to report sexual assault increases the likelihood and makes the victim susceptible to repeat occurrences of physical, verbal and emotional abuse.

 Abuse is destructive and devastating no matter what form it comes in, but a recent study published by the National Institute of Justice (NIJ) revealed that “sexually assaulted women had worse mental and physical health than women who had been physically but not sexually abused.”
 Many also suffered from post-traumatic stress disorder (PTSD) as well as higher rates of pregnancies, drug and alcohol use and thoughts of suicide.